InnerSourceCommons/InnerSourceLearningPath/docs/spell-and-style-checking.md

 To do so, add the exceptions that you want to make to [accept.txt](.github/vale/Vocab/Base/accept.txt) or [reject.txt](.github/vale/Vocab/Base/reject.txt)

-TBD - I think this needs to be described in more detail
+TBD - I think this needs to be described in more detail.
+Especially when to add exceptions locally, and when to add them to the isc-styles repo.

 [isc-styles]: https://github.com/InnerSourceCommons/isc-styles